pachocanadian/sole/README.md

 * At the end of each tick() cycle on the simulator, it will create people if it feels it appropriate based on whatever parameters are imposed.
 * There are many things not being stated above - what is the distance between floors (is it constant or variable), what is the speed of the elevator, how many ticks should it take to open/close doors, how long does it take for people to enter/exit.
 All of these things will be expanded upon as we move forward and likely will have different simulator/people/elevator objects depending on how we'd like things to operate.
 All relevant issues though as if we're going to link a GUI to things then we want the animations to line up with the ticks.

+## Object properties and interactions

+Global
+* Tick rate
+* Start time of simulation
+* End time of simulation
+* Time elapsed
+* Objects created
+* Objects destroyed

+Building
+* Floors
+* Total elevators
+* Total people

+Elevators
+* Identifier
+* Number of people inside
+* Specific list of people inside
+* Direction of travel (up or down)
+* Currently at floor X
+* Rate of travel per tick
+* Accessable at which floors?
+* Total floors traversed
+* Choice of direction logic (alternate directions as long as there is a call to move both up and down?
+Does elevator conditionally prioritize a direction?)
+* Current status: "Idle, moving up, moving down, doors open, doors closed"

+People
+* Identifier
+* Name?
+* Status: "Inside elevator, waiting for elevator, entering, departing"
+* Choice of direction: "Calling elevator to move up/down"

 ## TEAM MEMBERS